THE Ministry of Women and Children's Affairs (MOWAC) is to assist prostitutes with alternative livelihoods.

-This followed a Ghana News Agency (GNA) publication which brought to light the willingness of some prostitutes who operate within the Accra Metropolis to quit the age-old “profession”.
+This followed a Ghana News Agency publication which brought to light the willingness of some prostitutes in the Accra metropolis to quit the age-old “profession”.

-Mr. Valentine Kuuzume, Chief Director of MOWAC, told the GNA in an interview that four prostitutes and their children who currently stay with the Reverend Godson King Akpalu, General Overseer of the Goodnews Evangelical Mission International (GONEMI), the church which shared the word of God with them before they repented, would undergo counselling, need assessment and thereafter be given some micro credit to support their areas of interest.
+Mr Valentine Kuuzume, Chief Director of MOWAC, said in an interview that four prostitutes and their children who currently live with the Reverend Godson King Akpalu, General Overseer of the Goodnews Evangelical Mission International (GONEMI), the church which shared the word of God with them before they repented, would undergo counseling, assessment and, thereafter, be given some micro- credit to support their areas of interest.

-He said other former drug addicts and armed robbers who were also with the church would also be supported with loans to help them earn a decent living after going through counselling and need assessment.
+He said other former drug addicts and armed robbers who were with the church would also be supported with loans to help them earn a decent living after going through counseling and assessment.

-Mr. Kuuzume commended the church for the initiative taken to complement government's efforts by helping make better people out of commercial sex workers and other social misfits and expressed MOWAC's interest to work with the church.
+Mr Kuuzume commended the church for the initiative that complements government's efforts by helping make better people out of commercial sex workers and other social misfits, and expressed MOWAC's interest to work with the church.

-He said the Ministry would organize a bigger forum where all stakeholders would be invited to find a lasting solution to the problems of prostitution, among others.
+He said the Ministry would organise a bigger forum where stakeholders would be invited to find a lasting solution to the problems of prostitution, among others.

-The meeting which would be held in about a month's time would have representatives from the Ghana AIDS Commission (GAC) and other women's rights protection agencies, among others.
+The meeting which would be held in about a month, would have representatives from the Ghana AIDS Commission (GAC) and other women's rights protection agencies.

-Mr. Kuuzume appealed to GONEMI to collaborate with other churches, faith-based organizations and non-governmental organizations (NGOs) to continue with the good work.
+Mr Kuuzume appealed to GONEMI to collaborate with other churches, faith-based organisations and non-governmental organisations (NGOs), to continue with the good work.

 He expressed regret that despite their efforts to go into the ghettos and “reach out to our unfortunate brothers and sisters, we do not have enough resources to accommodate and rehabilitate them”.